gmnenad/CalculatorNotepad/README.md

 User defined function `pMath(M,T,N)` uses above mentioned formula, and simplify calculation of `Psum(d,m)` by using integrated counter functions:
 - `counterCreateComb(numDigits, maxValue, minValue, canRepeat)` : create 'combination' counter where order does not matter, so it is always non-descending
     - as used in `counterCreateComb(d,m,1,1)`, it counts 'd' digits, each 1..m, and allows repeat ( so 3*3*3 is allowed)
+        - last parameter is boolean 'canRepeat', and notepad follof C/C# convention than anything other than zero is true
+        - here `1` was suplied, but `true` and `false` are also supported as aliases to `1` and `0` respectivelly
     - since it is 'combination' counter, it automatically include only combinations without repeating, so if [2,3] is returned, it will not return [3,2]
         - for example, `counterCreateComb(2,4)` will count 12,13,14,23,24,34
         - there are different versions of counters: `counterCreatePerm` will count all permutations, and `counterCreate` will count all possible values
     - `counterCreateXX` functions return actual counter as a vector, which is here put in variable 'ac'
-- `counterNotFinished(ac)` return true if counter is not finished counting.
+- `counterNotFinished(ac)` return true if counter `ac` is not finished counting.
 It works for all types of counters, and here used as `for` condition
-- `ac= counterNext(ac)` iterate to next valid counter combination, and store it back in 'ac'.
+- `ac= counterNext(ac)` iterate to next valid counter `ac` combination, and store it back in `ac`.
 When it reach last valid combo, next `counterNotFinished` will be false
 - `counterValues(ac)` return vector with current counter values, eg `vec(2,3,3)`
 - `vMul(vector)` return product of each element in vector, so if we had `vec(2,3,3)` this will calculate 2x3x3
-- naturally, execution time of mathematical calculation is instant (~0ms)
+- naturally, execution time of mathematical calculation is instant (~0ms), which is both faster and more accurate than simulations
 - this demonstrate very simple notepad code that would be fairly complex if done using standard languages like C#

 ## Technical details
 CalculatorNotepad is written in **C#** and latest version is updated for **Net 7**, using some experimental features like [C# generic math](https://devblogs.microsoft.com/dotnet/dotnet-7-generic-math/)